Back to blog

 For this tutorial, we’re going to acquire data from Books To Scrape – a mock e-commerce website built specifically for refining your scraping skills.
 More specifically, we’re going to focus on the HTML of the product page, as it contains the most valuable info: product name, description and price.

-Using E-Commerce Scraper API
+Using the scraping API

 We would be using the Custom Parser feature to get the specific data we need.